Watchnight service: Lutheranism

-Catholicism
+Catholic Church

-In Roman Rite Catholic churches, Mass is held on New Year's Eve/New Year's Day around midnight; these are sometimes called the "Watch Night Mass" or "Watchnight Mass".
+In the Roman Rite of the Catholic Church, Mass can be held on New Year's Eve into New Year's Day around midnight; these are sometimes called the "Watch Night Mass" or "Watchnight Mass".
 The Archdiocese of Nassau has watchnight services at parishes throughout the ecclesiastical territory.

 Anglicanism

 Many Anglican parishes hold watchnight services, including several cathedrals, among them being Ripon Cathedral, St Andrew's Cathedral, Singapore and Cathedral Church of Christ, Lagos.

 The Protestant Episcopal Church in the United States of America contains a liturgy for the Watchnight Service in The Book of Occasional Services.